 Our intended outcomes are focused on closing gaps and achieving universal levels of service.
-We diligently disaggregate outcomes by race, ethnicity, and other equity dimensions where relevant, allowing us to assess and ensure equitable progress toward our policy objectives.
+We diligently disaggregate outcomes by race, ethnicity, and other socially impactful dimensions where relevant, allowing us to assess and ensure equitable progress toward our policy objectives.

-Efforts to Implement SLFRF Program and Projects with Equity in Mind:
+Efforts to Implement SLFRF Program and Projects with Social Impact in Mind: